Photo Source: Copyrighted © 2023

 |Affinity Bloc:||South Asian Peoples|

 The Gujar are comprised of three very closely related people groups that are collectively known as the "Gujar Rajasthani."
-As various Muslim groups began invading India and Pakistan in the eleventh century, the Gujur Hindus converted to Islam.
+As various Muslim groups began invading India and Pakistan in the eleventh century, the Gujar Hindus converted to Islam.
 When this happened, their resentful Hindu neighbors began to rise up and take control of the area.
-The Gujur were forced to leave the region and search for good pastures elsewhere.
+The Gujar were forced to leave the region and search for good pastures elsewhere.
 Their wanderings took them into Pakistan and Afghanistan, where thousands have remained until this day.

-The Gujur are divided into hundreds of clans.
-Their societies are patrilineal, which means that inheritances are passed down through the males.
-Marriages are usually arranged by the parents, and a "bride price" of either cash or buffalo is paid to the girl's family.
-They are permitted to marry outside their clans, and young couples generally live near the groom's parents.
+The Gujar are divided into hundreds of clans.
+Their societies are patrilineal, so they pass inheritances down through the males.
+The parents usually arrange marriages, and the groom's family must provide a bride price of either cash or livestock.
+They may marry outside their clans, and young couples live near the groom's parents.
 Most live in extended families under a community council.